 April 8, 2010 – The Center and allies, represented by Earthjustice, filed a lawsuit asserting that the Fish and Wildlife Service was illegally delaying Endangered Species Act protection for the Pacific fisher, a relative of the mink and otter that has been decimated by historic fur trapping and logging of old-growth forests.

 September 15, 2010 – Over the objections of independent and agency scientists, the California Fish and Game Commission announced it would not protect the Pacific fisher under the California Endangered Species Act.

 November 9, 2010 – The Center for filed suit challenging the California Fish and Game Commission’s decision to deny state Endangered Species Act protection to the Pacific fisher.

-September 23, 2013 – A coalition of conservation groups filed a petition with the U.S. Fish and Wildlife Service seeking Endangered Species Act protection for the Northern Rockies fisher.
+September 23, 2013 – A coalition of conservation groups filed a petition with the Fish and Wildlife Service seeking Endangered Species Act protection for the Northern Rockies fisher.